mtojek/go-build-for-ios/README.md

 $ make deploy
 ```

+*Hint: please modify the network address of the target device*

 Execute the application over the SSH connection and verify using browser (you should have just exposed a simple fileserver):

 <img src="https://github.com/mtojek/go-build-for-ios/blob/master/screenshots/scr-2.png" width="640px" />